-Accessing ODBC Databases from Windows with Oracle® Database Gateway for ODBC (DG4ODBC)
+Accessing ODBC data sources with Oracle Database Gateway for ODBC (DG4ODBC) on Windows

-The Oracle® Database Gateway for ODBC (DG4ODBC) allows you to build heterogeneous solutions that transparently integrate ODBC databases with Oracle®.
+The Oracle Database Gateway for ODBC (DG4ODBC) lets you transparently integrate ODBC data sources with Oracle.

-DG4ODBC for Microsoft Windows enables Oracle® client applications to access non-Oracle data in databases for which an MS Windows ODBC driver is available.
-The data remains in its native store, but to the application appears to be stored in a single, local Oracle® database.
+DG4ODBC for Microsoft Windows lets Oracle client applications access non-Oracle data in databases for which a Windows ODBC driver is available.
+The data remains in its native store, but to the Oracle application it appears to be stored in a single, local, Oracle database.

-This tutorial shows how to use an Easysoft ODBC driver to connect Oracle® DG4ODBC on Windows to heterogeneous data such as InterBase and Firebird databases, RMS data, and local or remote C-ISAM/D-ISAM files.
+This tutorial shows how to use an Easysoft ODBC driver to connect Oracle DG4ODBC on Windows to heterogeneous data such as Salesforce, InterBase, Firebird, and MongoDB.

-DG4ODBC for Windows interacts with Heterogeneous Services (an integrated Oracle® database component) to provide transparent connectivity between Oracle® and non-Oracle systems.
-DG4ODBC uses an Windows ODBC driver to access the non-Oracle system.
+DG4ODBC interacts with Heterogeneous Services (an integrated Oracle database component) to provide transparent connectivity between Oracle and non-Oracle systems.
+DG4ODBC uses a Windows ODBC driver to access the non-Oracle system.

 2. Configure Oracle:

-Throughout this tutorial, replace ORACLE_HOME with the path of your Oracle® home directory.
+Throughout this tutorial, replace ORACLE_HOME with your Oracle home directory path.
 For example, c:\apps\Administrator\product\11.1.0\db_1\.

-2.0 Install, Configure and Test the Windows ODBC Driver
+Install, configure, and test the Windows ODBC driver

-On Windows, Oracle® uses the Microsoft ODBC Driver Manager to access the ODBC driver.
-All Easysoft’s Windows ODBC drivers are compatible with the Microsoft ODBC Driver Manager.
-Essentially, we are linking DG4ODBC for Windows to the ODBC Driver Manager, and the Driver Manager is then responsible for ODBC access.
+On Windows, Oracle uses the Microsoft ODBC Driver Manager to access the ODBC driver.
+All Easysoft Windows ODBC drivers are compatible with the Microsoft ODBC Driver Manager.
+Essentially, we are linking DG4ODBC to the ODBC Driver Manager, and the Driver Manager is then responsible for ODBC access.
 The relevant components are:

 You need to:

-1. Install the ODBC driver on the machine where DG4ODBC for Windows is installed.
+1. Install the ODBC driver on the machine where DG4ODBC is installed.

-2. In the Windows ODBC Administrator, add a System ODBC data source that connects to the target database.
+2. In the Windows ODBC Data Source Administrator, add a system ODBC data source that connects to the target database.

 3. Test the data source.

-After you have done this to ensure that the ODBC connection is working, Oracle® can be configured to use the connection.
+After you have done this to ensure that the ODBC connection is working, you can configure Oracle to use the connection.

 2. Install and license the Firebird ODBC driver on the machine where DG4ODBC is installed.

-For installation instructions, see the Firebird ODBC driver User’s Guide.
+For installation instructions, refer to the Firebird ODBC driver User's Guide.

-3. In the Windows ODBC Administrator, create a System ODBC data source that connects to the Firebird database you want to access from Oracle®.
+3. In the Windows ODBC Data Source Administrator, create a system ODBC data source that connects to the Firebird database you want to access from Oracle.

-4. Test your System ODBC data source.
-In the driver’s ODBC DSN Setup dialog box, click Test.
+4. Test your system ODBC data source.
+In the driver's ODBC DSN Setup dialog box, choose Test.

-On the Oracle® server, log in using an account that belongs to the Administrators group.
+On the Oracle server, log in using an account that belongs to the Administrators group.
 Make a copy of the template gateway init file, initdg4odbc.ora.
-The template file is stored in the ORACLE_HOME\hs\admin folder.
+The template file is located in ORACLE_HOME\hs\admin folder.

 # This is a sample agent init file that contains the HS parameters that are